infonomic/payload-gallery-view/README.md

 To start Payload:

-1. Next `pnpm install && pnpm dev`
+1. `pnpm install && pnpm dev`
-1. Now `open http://localhost:3000/admin` to access the admin panel
+1. Then `open http://localhost:3000/admin` to access the admin panel
 1. Create your first admin user using the form on the page

 ## To Test the View and Collection

 1. Start by creating / uploading one or more photos to the Photo collection.
 You should see photos displayed in a 'selectable' grid.
-Images will be uploaded into a root 'uploads' directory.
+Images will be uploaded into a `src/uploads` directory.
 You may need to create this directory first.

 ## TODO

 1. Add 'toggleAll' option
 1. Solve the 'Relation' select problem.
-To test this, create a Minimal collection document and attempt to select a photo from the Photos collection.
-The selection is not recognised by the modal :-(
+To test this, create a Minimal collection document and attempt to select an existing photo from the Photos collection.
+The selection is not recognized by the modal :-(